danielandresgp/stable-marriage-poisson-lebesgue/README.md

 - Freire M. V., Popov S., & Vachkovskaia M. (2007).
 Percolation for the stable marriage of Poisson and Lebesgue. *Stochastic Processes and Their Applications*, 117(4), 514–525.
 - Díaz–Pachón D. A. (2012).
 A note on large deviations for the stable marriage of Poisson and Lebesgue with random appetites. *Journal of Theoretical Probability*, 25(1), 77–91.
 - Díaz–Pachón D. A. (2013).
 Percolation for the stable marriage of Poisson and Lebesgue with random appetites. *Stochastics*, 85(2), 252–261.
 - Díaz–Pachón D. A. (2009).
-Algumas Propriedades de Alocaçoes para o processo pontual de Poisson.
+Algumas propriedades de alocaçoes para o processo pontual de Poisson.
 Doctoral Dissertation, *Instituto de Matemática e Estatística - Universidade de São Paulo*.

 ## Author